Key takeaways

 2. Exercise often

 Regular exercise is associated with a lower risk of ED.
 Exercise improves overall health, including penile health and testosterone levels.
-It also improves erections by boosting nitric oxide production, the helpful molecule that relaxes the muscles in your penis, enabling blood flow during an erection.
+It can also improve erections by boosting nitric oxide production, the helpful molecule that relaxes the muscles in your penis, enabling blood flow during an erection.
 While both aerobic exercise and strength training can help with ED, aerobic exercise of moderate-to-vigorous intensity, like running or cycling, has proven to be the most effective.

 3. Manage your stress